 The fund must also raise its participation goals, says Nelson.
 In the course of the University Campaign, 76 percent of College alumni contributed, compared with 65 percent for the Harvard Campaign and 59 percent for the Program for Harvard College.
 But the campaign was expected to lower the fund's annual participation rate, and it did.
 The rate had been going up for almost a decade, rising from 31 percent after the Harvard Campaign to a record 52.9 percent in 1994.
 At the midpoint of the campaign it dropped to 45 percent, but it's now moving upward again.
 This year's likely goal is 50 percent.

-The low participation rates of the dozen most recent classes are worrisome to the fund’s officers.
+The low participation rates of the dozen most recent classes are worrisome to the fund's officers.
 About 30 percent of these younger graduates, who make up very nearly a quarter of the College alumni body, contribute each year.
 They move a lot, and tracking them is a perennial problem.
-Here—and elsewhere—the Internet may be of help.
+Here--and elsewhere--the Internet may be of help.
 Harvard now has an on-line alumni directory, which users can update themselves, as well as on-line class newsletters, chat rooms, and an e-mail forwarding service with more than 36,000 subscribers.
-“The Internet is completely embedded in the daily life of younger alumni,” says Nelson, “and it offers us a wonderful tool for communicating with them.”
-The fund has a Web page on Harvard’s Internet site (www [dot] haa[at]harvard [dot] edu) and is currently testing e-mail solicitation, e-mail follow-up reminders, and on-line giving.
+"The Internet is completely embedded in the daily life of younger alumni," says Nelson, "and it offers us a wonderful tool for communicating with them."
+The fund has a Web page on Harvard's Internet site ([email protected]) and is currently testing e-mail solicitation, e-mail follow-up reminders, and on-line giving.

 The fund seeks to form firm connections with future alumni before they graduate.
 Its senior gift program dates from 1961, when Charles D. Ravenel, class marshal and gridiron god, led a drive that enlisted 31 percent of his classmates.
 Intensive door-to-door and telephone solicitation now begets senior-class participation rates of 60 percent or more.
 The class of '96 set the current record of 70 percent.
 Recruiting can't start too soon, says Dick Boardman.
 Last year, adopting a plan he'd observed at Stanford, he assembled more than a hundred freshman volunteers, fed them endless helpings of pizza and ice cream, and set them to writing thank-you notes to almost a thousand first-time donors.
 "In all, about 400 undergraduates came through our office last year," says Boardman.
 "Educating them about what the fund really does is the key.
 We've found that 80 percent of our Crimson Callers become donors after they graduate."